 What was your budget?

-Our goal was to keep the budget under $25,000 but ended up under $20,000, especially with all the décor and tableware we were able to sell after!
+Our goal was to keep the budget under $25,000 but ended up spending much less, especially with all the décor and tableware we were able to sell afterward!
 Major costs were the following:

 How many guests did you have?

 What creative or personal aspects did you include in your wedding?